Charalambides Christis

 Main Content

-Milk is our initial and exclusive form of food in the first stages of our human life, being a vital source of nutrients for the complete development and maintenance of a healthy and strong body!
-Milk has long been considered as a wholesome food.
-Though known for its richness in calcium, and thus being important for your bones, milk also contains more than 9 other vital nutrients including protein, carbohydrates, vitamins, minerals and fats.
+Milk is our initial and exclusive form of food in the first stages of our human life, providing a vital source of nutrients for the proper development and maintenance of a healthy, strong body!

-It is a complete food, which benefits people of all ages, and is considered basic, even necessary, for children and the elderly, due to its rich nutritional value, which is due to the variety of nutrients it contains.
+It is a complete food that benefits people of all ages and is considered a staple, even essential, for children and older adults because of its rich nutritional value, which comes from the wide range of nutrients it contains.

 Everyday Life

-Milk contains a wide variety of ingredients (proteins, carbohydrates, fats, minerals and vitamins) in high concentration and readily available for absorption by the body.
-70% - 80% of the daily amount of calcium comes from dairy products.
+Milk contains a wide variety of ingredients, including proteins, carbohydrates, fats, minerals and vitamins, in high concentration and readily absorbed by the body.
+Dairy products provide around 70% to 80% of the recommended daily intake of calcium.

 How many servings of dairy do we need each day?

-The recommended daily consumption consists of two or three servings of dairy products per day as part of a balanced diet.
+Daily consumption of two to three servings of dairy products is recommended as part of a balanced diet.

-Eating at least three servings a day, seems to help prevent and treat obesity2-6.
-Besides, the intake of dairy products in these quantities fully covers the body's needs for calcium, thus offering our body a double benefit.
+Consuming at least three servings a day appears to help with both the prevention and management of obesity.
+Moreover, taking in dairy products in these amounts fully meets the body’s calcium requirements, offering a double benefit for overall health.

 • Toddlers 1 – 3 years old: 2 portions

-• Older Adults > 50 ετών and menopausal women: 4 portions
+• Older Adults > 50 years old and menopausal women: 4 portions

 • Pregnant and Breastfeeding Women: 3 portions